 '''

 class Hotspot

+{

 public:

 // Default constructor; fills fields with zeros or null strings

 Hotspot();

 // Constructor that creates Hotspot object from a hotspot file text line

 Hotspot(const string);

 // Copy constructor

 Hotspot(const Hotspot &);

 // Constructor to create a Hotspot object from nine separate data values

 Hotspot(int, string, string, string, string,

 string, double, double, string);

 // Sets all nine data members

 void set(int, string, string, string, string,

 string, double, double, string);

 // Gets all nine data members

-void get (int &, string &, string &, string &,
+void get(int&, string&, string&, string&,

 string&, string&, double&, double&, string&);

 / print () - prints the hotspot data onto the given ostream

 @param ostream s [inout] ostream opened for writing

 @pre

 the object has valid data

 @post if the object has valid data, then it is written to ostream

 in CSV format and the ostream is updated

 /

 void print (ostream & s);

+'''

+'''

 / Two friend comparison operators:

-bool operator< ( lt, rt) is true if and only if:
+bool operator< ( lt , rt ) is true if and only if:

 lt.ObjectId < rt.ObjectId

-bool operator == ( lt, rt) is true if and only if: lt.ObjectId == rt.ObjectId
+bool operator== ( lt , rt ) is true if and only if:

+lt.ObjectId == rt.ObjectId

 /

-bool operator< (const Hotspot & lt, const Hotspot & rt );
+friend bool operator< (const Hotspot & lt , const Hotspot & rt );

-friend

-friend

-bool operator == (const Hotspot & lt, const Hotspot & rt );
+friend bool operator== (const Hotspot & lt , const Hotspot & rt );

 };

 '''

 If you are wondering what else might belong in this interface, consider methods to compute the distance between two Hotspots, or between a Hotspot and another point given as a (latitude,longitude) in decimal degrees, or that return just the ObjectId of a Hotspot.
+You might choose to implement your own assignment operator (operator=) as well.
 These are design considerations.
 Lastly, the private data that this class must encapsulate should be fairly obvious.